discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 Methods such as [`Message.getEmotes()`](https://ci.dv8tion.net/job/JDA/javadoc/net/dv8tion/jda/api/entities/Message.html#getEmotes()) and [`Message.getEmotesBag()`](https://ci.dv8tion.net/job/JDA/javadoc/net/dv8tion/jda/api/entities/Message.html#getEmotesBag()) only include custom emoji which have to be uploaded to a guild by a moderator.
 Unicode emoji such as 👍 are not included and require using a 3rd party library to be located in a string.
 You can use [emoji-java](https://github.com/vdurmont/emoji-java) to extract unicode emoji from a message.

-An example use-case including a code sample can be found in my answer to a related question on [StackOverflow](https://stackoverflow.com/a/58353912/10630900)
+An example use-case including a code sample can be found in [this answer to a related question on StackOverflow](https://stackoverflow.com/a/58353912/10630900)

 ## Event Handling and RestActions